tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/46_task_amod.md

 # Task: Autonomous Mobility-on-Demand on AMoDeus {#amod status=beta}

-TODO: JZ: Comment: Please match notation to overall document - cost function should be $\objective$
+TODO for Claudio Ruch: Please match notation to overall document - cost function should be $\objective$

 In this task, we zoom out of Duckietown and switch to a task so big that it is not yet accessible in Duckietown but only in simulation.
 This is likely changing as Duckietowns across the world experience a tremendous growth in population, partly due to the surprising fertility rate of the Duckies themselves, partly due to the significant immigration of Duckies of engineering background.